 Industry fund members: another option for help

 Members of industry super funds may be able to get help from their super fund.
-Some industry super funds use a credit control and debt recovery provider, Industry Funds Credit Control (IFCC), which works to recover unpaid SG contributions on behalf of members of industry super funds.
+Some industry super funds use a credit control and debt recovery provider, Industry Funds Credit Control (IFCC), which works to recover unpaid SG contributions on behalf of their members.

 According to IFCC, it has recovered more than $1 billion in SG entitlements over the past two decades by using specialised legal and insolvency services.
-Although the ATO does not lodge claims to recover unpaid SG on behalf of employees in insolvency cases, IFCC may be willing to lodge a claim on your behalf.
-For more information, contact your industry super fund.
+To find out more, contact your industry super fund.

-For more information about how to check your SG entitlements, and monitor your employer, see the following SuperGuide articles:
+For more information on how to check your SG entitlements and monitor your employer, see the following SuperGuide articles: